openempathic/EMNS-DCT/README.md

 ### Create Utterances

-To create utterances for recording, validation etc, use the following commands, the function expect a `.tsv` file containing the `transcript` and `emotion`.
+To create utterances for recording, validation, etc., use the following commands.
+The function expects a .tsv file containing the transcript and emotion.

 ``` bash
 cd dataset_collection_tool/django_dataset_collection_tool